-PROTECT WORLD HERITAGE SITES AND LEGALLY DESIGNATED AREAS
+AVOID WORLD HERITAGE SITES AND RESPECT LEGALLY DESIGNATED PROTECTED AREAS

 Neither explore nor develop new mines in World Heritage Sites, respect legally designated protected areas, and design and operate any new operations or changes to existing operations to be compatible with the value for which such areas were designated.